fluidkey/fluidkey-hydrator/README.md

 > [!NOTE]
 > This method does not support adding a salt and can therefore only be used to deploy a single Safe per address.
+> Also note that this contract deploys Safes using the Safe factory deployed at `0xa6B71E26C5e0845f74c812102Ca7114b6a896AB2`, which is not the canonical Safe factory on all chains.

 Deploying the contract on other chains
 --------------------------------------